fizzle77/JAFDTC/doc/Airframe_A10C.md

 Common settings that apply to all profiles are at the bottom of this editor.

-- **TGP Track** selectss the type of track the TGP will use when initiated from the HMCS with DMS-right-long.
+- **TGP Track** selects the type of track the TGP will use when initiated from the HMCS with DMS-right-long.
 - **Active Profile** will set one of the three HMCS profiles active when done configuring.
 - **Brightness** selects either DAY or NIGHT brightness levels.

 ## IFFCC

-TODO
+The IFFCC system allows changing its myriad of HUD display options.

 ![](images/Hawg_Sys_IFFCC.png)

-TODO
+In the left column:

+- **AUTO DATA DISP** briefly displays release data on the HUD.
+- **CCIP GUN CROSS OCCLUDE** occludes the TVV behind the CCIP gun cross.
+- **TAPES** displays speed and altitude tapes instead of digital values.
+- **METRIC** displays HUD data values in metric rather than imperial units.
+- **RDRALT TAPE** displays a vertical tape indicating radar altitude.
+- **AIRSPEED** changes the airspeed displayed.
+Options include IAS, MACH/IAS, GS, and TRUE.
+- **VERT VEL** displays vertical velocity on the left side of the HUD.
+- **CCIP CONSENT OPT** changes the CCIP release symbology.
+Options include OFF, 5 MIL, and 3/9.

+In the right column, the **AAS** section configures Air-to-Air master mode HUD options.
+You can select which airframe presets will appear in the list when using DMS left and right.
+You can also enter a wingspan, length, and speed for two additional manual presets, one rotary and one fixed wing.

 ## Radios

 The system editor for the communications system in the Warthog follows the general outline of the common
 [Communications System Editor](https://github.com/51st-Vfw/JAFDTC/tree/master/doc/Common_Elements.md#communications-system-editors)
 with some small changes for capabilities of the Warthog radios.
-The configuration supports the AN/ARC-210 and AN/ARC-164 radios.
+The configuration supports all 3 radios:

-> Support for the AN/ARC-186 radio is planned for a future release.
+AN/ARC-210, AN/ARC-164 and AN/ARC-186.

-The AN/ARC-164 radio most closely follows the common communiation systems editor and allows you to specify preset frequencies and other configuration,
+The AN/ARC-164 VHF AM radio closely follows the common communication systems editor and allows you to specify preset frequencies and other configuration.

 ![](images/Hawg_Sys_COM_ARC164.png)

-The airframe specific controls for the AN/ARC-164 include,
+The airframe specific controls for the AN/ARC-164 include

 - **Initial Freq./Preset** &ndash; Specifies the initial frequency or preset to tune the radio to.
 For example, "15" sets the radio to preset 15 while "251.00" sets the radio to